andrewnicols/docs/docs/guides/javascript/index.md

 Classes, and other data structures.

 :::{note}
-This guide is not intended to teach you how to write Javascript.
+This guide isn't intended to teach you how to write JavaScript.
-If you are new to Javascript, you may want to start with the [MDN Javascript basics guide][guides-javascript-mdn-javascript_getting_started].
+If you are new to JavaScript, you may want to start with the [MDN JavaScript basics guide][guides-javascript-mdn-javascript_getting_started].
 :::